civicrm/probot-civicrm/config/civicrm/civicrm-core/PR_REPLY_TEMPLATE.mustache.md

 - If this process needs to be repeated, an admin will issue the command `test this please` to rerun tests and build a new demo site.
 - Before this PR can be merged, it [needs to be reviewed](https://docs.civicrm.org/dev/en/latest/core/pr-review/).
 Please keep in mind that reviewers are volunteers, and their response time can vary from a few hours to a few weeks depending on their availability and their knowledge of this particular part of CiviCRM.
 - A great way to speed up this process is to "trade reviews" with someone - find an open PR that you feel able to review, and leave a comment like "I'm reviewing this now, could you please review mine?" (include a link to yours).
 You don't have to wait for a response to get started (and you don't have to stop at one!) the more you review, the faster this process goes for everyone :smile:
+- To ensure that you are credited properly in the final [release notes](https://github.com/civicrm/civicrm-core/blob/master/release-notes.md), please add yourself to [contributor-key.yml](https://github.com/civicrm/civicrm-core/blob/master/contributor-key.yml)
+- For more information about contributing, see [CONTRIBUTING.md](https://github.com/civicrm/civicrm-core/blob/master/.github/CONTRIBUTING.md).

 </details>